joehahn/hivemind/README.md

 these fields are the most productive though they are also the noisiest.
-At each turn we also compute the hive's net_value, which grows as these bees gather pollen from their respective fields and return to the hive; that net_value is simply the product of 1+ each field's fractional yield times fraction of bees sent to each field
+At each turn we also compute the hive's net_value, which grows as these bees gather pollen from their respective fields and return to the hive; that net_value is simply the product of 1+ each field's fractional yield times fraction of bees sent to each field.
+The following table shows after turn zero is completed, the hive's net value = (1+0.002406)*0.5 + (1+0.013708)*0.5 = 1.008057 when the 'high' strategy is played, which sends 50% of all bees to field number 4 (prob4=0.5 tells us that 50% of the hive's bees were sent to field 4) and 50% to field number 5 (ie prob5=0.5).
+And when turn 1 completes, the hive then accrues a net value of 1.007119, and the table below shows that the hive's compound_value=1.008057*1.007119 = 1.015233, with compound-scoring being used to illustrate how visits by bees at the more productive fields tends to strengthen the hive which in turn spawns greater number of healthier bees.

 ![](figs/high.png)<br />